minhtien221197/data-analyst-portfolio/README.md

 Assume that you are a data analyst working for an e-commerce company named X. Your mission is to prepare a presentation to present about an overview of the company's business and operation, for the CEO and COO.
 The presentation must include the following  information:  business overview, and customer satisfaction, and recommend at least two  aspects that could be improved in the future

 -Todo list

-EDA data set using python
+  +EDA data set using python

-Transform data using Power PI
+  +Transform data using Power PI

-Use DAX to compute additional metrics that did not appear in the original data

-Visualize data into meaningful insights by appropriate charts, table
+  +Use DAX to compute additional metrics that did not appear in the original data +Visualize data into meaningful insights by appropriate charts, table